Guildford Circular via Albury Park Walk

 The remainder of this section is the same as the Walk 2–13 route.

-8. From the viewpoint you can see the continuation of the route, a long straight chalky path sloping downhill across the valley towards the left-hand end of Chantry Wood.
-Make your way across the downland onto this path, which initially runs between a yew hedge and a fence and then through a copse.
+8. From the viewpoint you can see the continuation of the route, a long straight chalky path slanting downhill across the valley towards the left-hand end of Chantry Wood.
+Continue across the downland for a further 100m and fork right onto this path, which initially runs between a yew hedge and a wooden fence.

-9. At the end of the trees the path merges with others to continue as a long straight bridleway between hedges.
+9. After going through a tree tunnel the path merges with others to continue as a long straight bridleway between hedges.
 At the entrance to Chantry Wood there is a colourful information panel for Pewley Down at an oblique bridleway crossing.

 10. If you are doing the Short Walk, go to §D.